Some waffles... articles, thoughts, ramblings, musings, rants.

 I hope you find some of them useful and/or interesting.
-These are loosely arranged by date with newest near the top.
+These are loosely arranged by date with newer pieces mostly near the top.

 Some guide to the content is given with symbols.